 How much can you donate free of tax?

-The above threshold concerns the donor.
-This means that one donor can make more than one tax-exempt gifts as long as the threshold is not exceeded, or as long as the recipient is another person.
+The threshold concerns the donor.
+This means that one donor can make more than one tax-exempt gifts as long as the threshold is not exceeded with regard to one recipient — or alternatively, as long as the gifts go to distinct recipients.

 Because no gift tax is imposed in this case, the gift recipient does not have to file a return unless so requested by the Tax Administration.
 However, sometimes it is advisable that you should also submit a gift tax return when you receive a gift of smaller value.
 If you were to sell the asset later, you could then use the confirmed gift tax value of the asset as the acquisition cost.